 If you are looking for a starter electric guitar for a girl between the ages of 6 to around 10 a good place to start is with Daisy Rock Guitars.
-They have a number of short scale (smaller) small necked, light weight instruments that are suitable for kids in this age range.
-Normally I wouldn’t say girls need their own brand or models, but daisy Rock very unapologetically makes guitars that they market to girls and women, so there isn’t much point in ignoring this niche market.
+They have some short scale (smaller) small necked, light weight instruments that are suitable for kids in this age range.
+Usually I wouldn’t say girls need their own brand or models, but daisy Rock very unapologetically makes guitars that they market to girls and women, so there isn’t much point in ignoring this niche market.

-Daisy Rock is sort of an interesting company, it was started in 2000 by Tish Ciravolo who was able to see that women are an underserved market in the guitar world and decided to do something about it.
+Daisy Rock is an interesting company; it was started in 2000 by Tish Ciravolo who was able to see that women are an underserved market in the guitar world and decided to do something about it.
 I think the company is currently co-owned by Alfred Music Publishing.

 Some of the artists that own or are associated with Daisy Rock are Avril Lavigne, Lisa Loeb, Miley Cyrus, Courtney Love and Vicki Peterson of the Bangles.

 One model that Daisy Rock developed is the Daisy Rock Debutante Butterfly Short Scale Fantasy Electric Pack.
 This particular guitar comes as a starter package that includes pretty much everything your child will need to start playing right away.
 With this package, you get a gig bag, electronic tuner, a strap, picks, string winder, and polishing cloth.
 You also get a 10-watt amplifier and a cable as well as Alfred Music Publishing’s Girl’s Method instructional DVD.
 Oh, and of course you get the guitar.

 Read More: How to Find the Best Electric Guitar for Your Child